pathakrahul0/Android-Interview-Question/Kotlin/README.md

     3) ```withContext``` does not launch a coroutine and it is just a ```suspend``` function used for shifting the context of the existing coroutine.

 -   **What is runBlocking in Kotlin Coroutines?**<br/>
+    runBlocking is a coroutine function.
+By not providing any context, it will get run on the main thread.
+Runs a new coroutine and blocks the current thread interruptible until its completion.
+This function should not be used from a coroutine.
+It is designed to bridge regular blocking code to libraries that are written in suspending style, to be used in main functions and in tests.

 -   **What are Scopes in Kotlin Coroutines?**<br/>
     Scopes in Kotlin Coroutines are very useful because we need to cancel the background task as soon as the activity is destroyed.

     <b>Activity Scope Example</b></br>

     Assuming that our activity is the scope, the background task should get canceled as soon as the activity is destroyed.

     In the activity, we should use ```lifecycleScope``` to launch a coroutine.